core-wg/comi/draft-ietf-core-comi.md

 application/yang-values+cbor:

-: represents a YANG document containing a CBOR array of data node value.
+: represents a YANG document containing a list of data node value.

 : FORMAT: CBOR array of data-node-value